European Social Survey (ESS)

 A supplementary questionnaire is presented to respondents at the end of the main interview.
 The first part of the questionnaire is a human values scale, the second includes measures to evaluate the reliability and validity of items in the main questionnaire.

-Seven European Social Survey waves are available:
+Nine European Social Survey waves are available:

 - ESS Round 8 - 2016